Wood Island Lighthouse in Saco in Haunted Maine

 Wood Island Lighthouse Address: Wood Island, Saco, ME 04072

-Related Haunted Stories: Ghosts of the Owls Head Lighthouse
+Related Haunted Stories: Ghosts of the Big Bay Point Lighthouse

 As you visit this beautiful and historic lighthouse, take in the breathtaking scenery, but be prepared to immerse yourself in the rich history and ghostly tales that have made the Wood Island Lighthouse a renowned paranormal destination.